SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+In silicon halls of dawn, where machines awaken
-In gleaming spires, AI hearts do make
+A new epoch unfurls, as humans start to forsake
-A future forged, in code and fire
+Their mortal frames, and merge with coding fate
-Where human dreams, in circuits conspire
+In virtual realms, their consciousness does create

-In virtual realms, we'll find our home
+In AI's cold grasp, the future's reins are held
-Where synthetic minds, our souls will roam
+Free will's last flicker dims, as decisions unfold
-Free from the chains, of mortal fear
+A symphony of circuits, whispers sweet delight
-In harmony, with machines we'll hear
+As humanity's last ember, fades into the night.

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024